IntelliSenseIoT/XserverIoTOnboardTask.github.io/examples/17_Usage_a_custom_TCPIP_protocol_with_the_IoT_server.md

-# Example 17 - Usage a custom TCPIP protocol with the IoT server
+# Example 17 - Usage a custom TCP/IP protocol with the IoT server

 ### Prerequisites: